 8.For an overview of the school’s SEd programme and topics covered at each level, please click on the relevant links below:

 10.Parents may opt their children out of Growing Years, eTeens and/or sexuality education programmes by MOE-approved external providers.

-12.Parents who wish to opt their children out of the eTeens programme (Sec 3 only) need to complete an opt out form.
-This form is downloadable here.
-A hardcopy of the form, duly completed and signed, is to be submitted to the school office by 08 Jan 2018.
+12.Parents who wish to opt their children out of the eTeens programme (Sec 3 only) need to complete an opt out form given by your child’s/ ward’s form teacher.
+A hardcopy of the form, duly completed and signed, is to be submitted to the school office by end of January.

-13.Parents, who wish to attend the school sexuality education programmes, should also contact the school to make the necessary arrangements.
+13.Parents who wish to attend the school sexuality education programmes, should also contact the school to make necessary arrangements.